Saladin Ahmed

-Saladin Ahmed (born October 4, 1975) is an Eisner Award winning American comic book writer and a science fiction/fantasy poetry and prose writer.
+Saladin Ahmed (born October 4, 1975) is an American comic book writer and a science fiction/fantasy poetry and prose writer.
 His 2012 book Throne of the Crescent Moon was nominated for the Hugo Award for Best Novel and won the Locus Award for Best First Novel.
 Ahmed's fiction has been published in anthologies and magazines including Strange Horizons, Orson Scott Card's InterGalactic Medicine Show, Clockwork Phoenix 2 and Beneath Ceaseless Skies.
-He is currently the writer of Miles Morales: Spider-Man and has previously written other series for Marvel Comics such as Black Bolt, Exiles and The Magnificent Ms. Marvel.
-He is also the co-creator of the comic series Abbott and its sequel Abbott: 1973.
+He is currently writing Daredevil and has previously written other series for Marvel Comics such as Black Bolt, Exiles, Miles Morales: Spider-Man, The Magnificent Ms. Marvel, and Wolverine.
+He is also the co-creator of the comic series Abbott and its sequels Abbott: 1973 and Abbott: 1979.

 Early life

-Ahmed was born in 1975 in Detroit, Michigan to parents of Lebanese, Egyptian, Irish, and Polish descent.
+Ahmed was born in 1975 in Detroit, Michigan, to parents of Lebanese, Egyptian, Irish, and Polish descent.
 His father, Ismael Ahmed, formerly in the merchant marine, worked both in a factory and as a community organizer.
 His mother was a political activist.
 Ahmed is Muslim.

 After graduating from high school, Ahmed attended Henry Ford Community College before transferring to the University of Michigan in Ann Arbor.
 After receiving a BA in American Studies, Ahmed earned an MFA at Brooklyn College and an MA in English from Rutgers University.